 “I am rooted, but I flow.”-Virginia Woolf

-Among my favourite photographers, you can find Francesca Woodman, Sally Mann, Man Ray, Duane Michals, Gregory Crewdson, Krist Mort, Natalia Drepina, Corinne Perry, Laura Makabresku, and the list is too long.
+~ Among my favourite photographers, you can find Francesca Woodman, Sally Mann, Man Ray, Duane Michals, Gregory Crewdson, Krist Mort, Natalia Drepina, Corinne Perry, and Laura Makabresku.
 My visual arts appreciation extends to cinematic movements as well, especially expressionist and Gothic horror, and to the paintings of John William Waterhouse.

 ~ My film taste is eclectic: from European art cinema, classical Hollywood films, old and new horror films to neo-noir, sci-fi, and fantasy films genre-wise, and films either directly concerned with or revealing something about psychology and dreams subject-wise.